-The Company is subject to certain pending and threatened legal actions which arise out of the normal course of business.
+The Company is subject to certain pending and threatened legal actions that arise out of the normal course of business.
 Litigation is inherently unpredictable, particularly in proceedings where claimants seek substantial or indeterminate damages, or which are in their early stages.
 The Company has not been able to quantify the actual loss or range of loss related to such legal proceedings, the manner in which they will be resolved, the timing of final resolution or the ultimate settlement.
-Management believes that the resolution of these actions will not have a material effect, if any, on the Company's business or financial condition.
+Management believes that the resolution of these actions will not have a material effect, if any, on the Company's business or financial condition, but may have a material impact on the results of operations for a given period.

-The Company accounts for potential losses related to litigation in accordance with FASB ASC Topic 450, "Contingencies".
-As of June 30, 2018, reserves provided for potential losses related to litigation matters were not material.
+The Company accounts for potential losses related to litigation in accordance with FASB ASC Topic 450, "Contingencies."
+As of June 30, 2019, reserves provided for potential losses related to litigation matters were not material.